sveawebpay/php-integration/README.md

 `Includes.php` file that is under src/ directory in this library.

 ### 1.3 Configuration <a name="i1-3"></a>
 In order to make use of the Svea services you need to supply your account credentials to authorize yourself against the Svea services.
 For the Invoice and Payment Plan payment methods, the credentials consist of a set of Username, Password and Client number (one set for each country and service type).
-For Card and Direct Bank payment methods, and also for using the Checkout, the credentials consist of a (single) set of Merchant id and Secret Word.
+For Card and Direct Bank payment methods,  the credentials consist of a (single) set of Merchant id and Secret Word.

 You should have received the above credentials from Svea when creating a service account.
 If not, please contact your Svea account manager.